Gunivers/Bookshelf/docs/modules/id.md

 **`#bs.id:help`**

-Entity ID management help with precise identification of entities, crucial for scenarios like shooting games where you need to track who is targeting whom.
+Manage entity IDs, essential in scenarios like shooting games where you need to track who is targeting whom.

 ```{epigraph}
 "We know what we are, but know not what we may be."